 Peabody faculty have access to a variety of tools to accomplish their learning goals in their academic courses.
 Start with the Faculty Guide to Flexible Course Design to help with defining your goals, then explore the areas below.

-The primary enterprise system for teaching and learning and Johns Hopkins University is the Blackboard Learning Management System (LMS).
-Available at https://blackboard.jhu.edu, the Blackboard LMS is our central hub for announcements, discussion, grading, and resource sharing.
-More than just an alternative to the physical classroom, Blackboard is used by many faculty even when teaching face-to-face courses.
+The primary enterprise system for teaching and learning and Johns Hopkins University is the Canvas Learning Management System (LMS).
+Available at https://canvas.jhu.edu, the Canvas LMS is our central hub for announcements, discussion, grading, and resource sharing.
+More than just an alternative to the physical classroom, Canvas is used by many faculty even when teaching face-to-face courses.
 The possibilities multiply in the online format.

-The Microsoft Teams is a complementary platform to Blackboard.
+The Microsoft Teams is a complementary platform to Canvas.
 In Teams, faculty and students can:

 Zoom is Peabody’s video conferencing solution.
 For comprehensive information on Zoom, please visit the Faculty Guide to Zoom.